Service category

 One team, one continuous workflow.

-Bailey keeps one team on a project from feasibility through construction observation.
-The engineer who runs the feasibility study is the engineer who draws the construction documents, coordinates with the agencies, and walks the site at punch list.
+Bailey keeps one team on a project from feasibility through approved plans, construction observation, and record drawings.
+The engineer who runs the feasibility study is the engineer who draws the construction documents, coordinates with the agencies, and supports punch-list closeout.
 That continuity is how we catch the things that fall between handoffs — no re-briefing between phases, no constraint identified in feasibility that fails to make it into the drawings.

 The work starts in feasibility, where we pull every relevant constraint on the parcel — zoning, comprehensive plan, utilities, environmental, traffic, topography — and cross-reference it against what the city is actually approving.
 If the parcel works, we move into civil design: grading the site, routing the roads, sizing the water and sewer, designing the storm system, coordinating with the irrigation district, and engineering the parking and access.
 Every drawing we produce gets reviewed by the agencies — ACHD, the city, the fire district, the health department — and we manage those comment-response cycles until the plans are stamped and approved.